Parent page: Routing the PCB

 - If you use a Route Guide and find that the completion rate is low, it may be that there are too many obstacles along the path and the Guide needs to be wider.
 Press the Up arrow key to widen the Guide during placement.

 - When ActiveRoute is finished, it applies glossing (if enabled in the PCB ActiveRoute panel).
+To examine the routes as they were at the completion of ActiveRouting, press Ctrl+Z once to undo the glossing.
 The Gloss command (Route » Gloss Selected) can be used to smooth out tracks and improve the pad entries of any routing, not just ActiveRoutes.
 Particular attention has been applied to ensuring high-quality pad entries for differential pairs.
-To learn more about glossing, refer to the Glossing and Retracing page.
+To learn more about glossing, refer to the Glossing & Retracing of Existing Routes page.

 - If ActiveRoute does not work, it is usually because the rules are not properly configured.
+The most common reason for ActiveRoute to fail is not enough room for the track(s) to fit.
 Check that the rules are appropriate, for example, the default rules that exist in a new PCB file might be too large for a high-density BGA-type design.

 - ActiveRoute observes the routing rules configured for widths, clearances, diff pair gaps, by layer, by room, and by class.
 ActiveRoute does not route with arcs or any-angle tracks.